 [2:41] Longsworth: Well, uh, Lloyd Jordan was the head coach.

-The freshman coach, name I forget, unfortunately, it was a very, very good guy, I thought.
+The freshman coach, name I forget, unfortunately, he was a very, very good guy, I thought.
 And in those days, you know, we played both ways and home and away it was sort of Iron Men football, but it was fun.

 [3:00] Gerety: And Chuck, in those days curricula have obviously evolved over the years.
 But do you remember the curricular requirements for the uh first few semesters? [crosstalk]

 [3:11] Longsworth: Oh, sure.
 Sure.
 So that was the New Curriculum.
 And we were the first class in the New Curriculum.

 [3:18] Gerety: So already in ‘40, what was that?
 That would have been in 19--right after the war. [crosstalk]

 [3:22] Longsworth: Yeah, we were, we were the first class under the New Curriculum.
 So we had a required Physics-Math sequence or Math-Physics sequence.
 We had required European History.
 We had required English One, which is probably the most significant formal educational experience I've ever had. [crosstalk]